iclr-blogposts/2025/_posts/2025-04-28-imagenet-flaws.md

 OpenCLIP predictions for classes related to <a style="color:grey;" href="#the-laptop-problem">'The Laptop Problem'</a>. </div>

-Approximately 80% of the images in both classes were predicted to be either a notebook or a laptop, with an error not far from random guessing.
+Approximately 80% of the images in these classes were predicted as either a notebook or a laptop, with an error not far from random guessing.
 The remaining 20% were assigned to other labels.
-This interesting observation will be discussed in the [section on multilabels](#images-deserving-multiple-labels).
+This will be discussed in the [section on multilabels](#images-deserving-multiple-labels).

 ### Key Takeaways

-The examples demonstrate that the incorrect labels are not just random noise, but are also an outcome of the dataset's construction process.
-WordNet might not have been the most suitable foundation to build on, as its definitions are not precise enough.
+The examples demonstrate that the incorrect labels are not caused just by random noise, but they are also a consequence of the dataset's construction process.
+WordNet is not error-free and fully consistent; the issues propagate to ImageNet.
 Also, some meanings shift over time, which is a problem in the era of VLMs.
 Perhaps WordNet and ImageNet should co-evolve.

-Relying solely on MTurkers and using Wikipedia (a source that may be edited by non-experts, updated in real-time, or lack precise definitions) not only led to the inclusion of noisy labels but also sometimes distorted the very concepts that the classes were intended to represent.
+Relying solely on MTurkers and using Wikipedia (a source that may be continuously edited by non-experts and may lack precise definitions) not only led to the inclusion of noisy labels but also sometimes distorted the very concepts that the classes were intended to represent.
 For example, the *"sunglasses, dark glasses, shades"* and *"sunglass"* classes represent the same object — sunglasses.
-While this is accurate for the former class, the latter class is defined in WordNet as "a convex lens that focuses the rays of the sun; used to start a fire".
+While this is accurate for the "sunglasses", the "sunglass" class is defined in WordNet as "a convex lens that focuses the rays of the sun; used to start a fire".
-This definition was lost during the dataset's construction process, resulting in two classes representing the same concept.
+This definition was lost during the dataset construction process, resulting in two classes representing the same concept.

 ## Distribution Shift Between Training and Validation Sets